-Correct Action 3 :A plan and timeline by which TEA will provide guidance to ISD staff in the State, including all general and special education teachers, necessary to ensure that ISDs (i) ensure that supports provided to struggling learners in the general education environment through RTI, Section 504, and the State's dyslexia program are not used to delay or deny a child's right to an initial evaluation for special education and related services under the IDEA; (ii) are provided information to share with the parents of children suspected of having a disability that describes the differences between RTI, the State dyslexia program, Section 504, and the IDEA, including how and when school staff and parents of children suspected of having a disability may request interventions and/or services under these programs; and (iii) disseminate such information to staff and the parents of children suspected of having a disability may request interventions Correct Solution and the staff and the parents of children suspected of having a disability may request interventions and/or services under these programs; and (iii) disseminate such information to staff and the parents of children suspected of having a disability enrolled in the ISD's schools, consistent with 34 CFR §300.503(c).
+Correct Action 3: A plan and timeline by which TEA will provide guidance to ISD staff in the State, including all general and special education teachers, necessary to ensure that ISDs (i) ensure that supports provided to struggling learners in the general education environment through RTI, Section 504, and the State's dyslexia program are not used to delay or deny a child's right to an initial evaluation for special education and related services under the IDEA; (ii) are provided information to share with the parents of children suspected of having a disability that describes the differences between RTI, the State dyslexia program, Section 504, and the IDEA, including how and when school staff and parents of children suspected of having a disability may request interventions and/or services under these programs; and (iii) disseminate such information to staff and the parents of children suspected of having a disability enrolled in the ISD's schools, consistent with 34 CFR §300.503(c).

 - 1. Resource Development: TEA will release an RFP specific to the creation of a suite of resources intended to be shared with the parents of children suspected of having a disability.
 These resources will describe the differences between RTI, the State dyslexia program (for dyslexia or dyslexia-related needs), Section 504, and the IDEA, and would be developed in conjunction with extensive stakeholder feedback.
 This will include how and when school staff and parents of children suspected of having a disability may request interventions and/or services under these programs.
 This may include timelines, forms, relatable and understandable translation of federal and state statute, etc. It will be available as both an online and paper resource.
-The RFP will require the awardee to develop a robust system of dissemination of these resources to the intended audience. - Please flesh out extensive stakeholder feedback. - This SHALL include timelines, forms......I think it needs to be included not left up as MAY - Meet accessibility criteria that districts have to follow-translations, accessibility, etc... - Forms-does this mean consent to test form?
+The RFP will require the awardee to develop a robust system of dissemination of these resources to the intended audience. - Please flesh out extensive stakeholder feedback. - This SHALL include timelines, forms.......I think it needs to be included not left up as MAY - Meet accessibility criteria that districts have to follow-translations, accessibility, etc... - Forms-does this mean consent to test form?
 How does this address how it gets to us, when our timeline would get started? - What about the quality of the services?
 An RFP does not guarantee a good, quality service that is in the best interest of our students. - Rural school districts are still a concern.
-Quality, certified, licensed staff are hard to come by, no matter what \$ we have available. - TEA will revise the Texas Dyslexia Handbook to clarify the difference between dyslexia and dyslexia-related services, IDEA, Section 504, and RtI, and ensure clear guidance in the field, especially as it relates to dyslexia and dyslexia-related disabilities being eligible for IDEA.
+Quality, certified, licensed staff are hard to come by, no matter what \$ we have available. - TEA will revise the Texas Dyslexia Handbook to clarify the difference between dyslexia and dyslexia-related services, IDEA, Section 504, and Rtl, and ensure clear guidance in the field, especially as it relates to dyslexia and dyslexia-related disabilities being eligible for IDEA.